 - Puts the lentils in the pan and cover them generously with cold water and bring to the boil.
 Simmer for 5 mins.
 Drain and rinse to remove the indigestible starches.
 Set aside.

 - In a heavy-based saucepan, saute the onion and garlic over a gentle heat in 1 tablespoon of oil until soft.
-Add the par-cooked lentils, chilli, bay leaves, thyme and most of the Dulse.
+Add the par-cooked lentils, chilli, bay leaves, thyme and most of the Dulse or Shony.
 Stir briefly.

 - Pour in the wine (or tomatoes) and stock.
 Cover and simmer gently for 30-40 mins until the lentils begin to collapse.
 Remove the thyme stems.